vysokyj/tmdbc/README.md

 * Obtain your API key from [The Movie Database](https://www.themoviedb.org)
 * Support year in filaname - supported format example: `Alien (1979).mkv`

-Application will ask for the API key and prefered language when you start it for the first time.
-Configuration is keep in a `.tmdbc` file stored in your home directory.
+Application will ask for the API key and preferred language when you start it for the first time.
+Configuration is kept in a `.tmdbc` file stored in your home directory.

-### Commands
+### Installation

 ```bash